이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

 Supported authentication types and Agent versions :

 AWS supports IAM authentication to RDS and Aurora databases.
-Only IAM authentication to database instances residing in the same account as the Datadog Agent is supported.
-In order to configure the Agent to connect using IAM, do the following:
+Starting with Datadog Agent version 7.57, cross-account IAM authentication is supported for RDS and Aurora databases.
+In order to configure the Agent to connect using IAM, follow the steps to complete the setup for the database and the Datadog Agent.

 "Version": "2012-10-17",